SysKitTeam/docs-spconsultant/faq/troubleshooting/errors-while-loading-server-information.md

 ### Solution

-In order to allow SPDocKit Consultant to successfully gather all the database permissions the following permissions are necessary:
+In order to allow SPDocKit Snapshot Wizard or SPDocKit PowerShell to successfully gather all the database permissions the following permissions are necessary:

 * **db\_owner** database role on each of the affected databases.

-To eliminate this warning you either have to grant the necessary permissions to SPDocKit Consultant account or turn off the load **Database Permissions** option.
+To eliminate this warning, you either have to grant the necessary permissions to the account running SPDocKit Snapshot Wizard or SPDocKit PowerShell or turn off the load **Database Permissions** option.

 If you wish to turn off the load **Database Permissions** option, do the following: